-USC Lancaster Native American Studies Center, 119 South Main Street, Lancaster.
+USC Lancaster Native American Studies Jenter.
+119 South Main Street.
+Lancaste North Gallery, Aug.
+18 - Sept.
+24 - "Resilience and Revolution: Native Peoples in 18th Century South Carolina".
+This traveling exhibit highlights some of South Carolina's more well-documented Native nations before and during the era of the Revolution, looking at Native cultures, gender, and relations with Europeans in this era.
+This exhibit is funded by South Carolina Humanities, the Gaylord & Dorothy Donnelley Foundation, and the "A More Perfect Union" initiative from the National Endowment from the Humanities.
 Red Rose Gallery, Through Aug.
 5 - "Over Time," highlighting the work of influential USC Lancaster Distinguished Professor Emerita of Art and Art History Fran Gardner.
 Featuring small works of stitchery and painting by Gardner, the retrospective includes artwork from the early 2000s to works completed as recently as a few months ago.
-As the exhibit opens at the Center, a companion exhibit of some of Gardner's never before-seen pieces also will be on display on USCL's campus in the Bradley Arts & Sciences Building.
+As the exhibit opens at the Center, a companion exhibit of some of Gardner's neverbefore-seen pieces also will be on display on USCL's campus in the Bradley Arts & Sciences Building.
 Opening this month, "COVID Diary," chronicles work Gardner created as pandemic lockdowns began in March 2020.
+Aug.
+10 - Dec.
+20 - "Unearthing Our Forgotten Past: Fort San Juan," developed by the exploring Joara Foundation as part of the 450th anniversary celebrations of the Juan Pardo expeditions through Western North Carolina, this exhibit showcases the Spanish occupation of Fort San Juan and the lives of the native people who lived in the Joara area.
 Five Points Gallery, Through Aug.
 25 - "Identity and Color".
-See the photographs, digital collages, and drawings showing Catawba heritage and culture through a contemporary lens by contemporary Artist-in-Residence Alex Osborn This work is supported by a RISE grant from the Office of the Vice President for Research at the University of South Carolina.
+See the photographs, digital collages, and drawings showing Catawba heritage and culture through a contemporary lens by contemporary Artist-in-Residence Alex Osborn.
+This work is supported by a RISE grant from the Office of the Vice President for Research at the University of South Carolina.
 Duke Energy Gallery, through Feb.
 15, 2023 - "A People Once Lost, Now Found: The Sumter Tribe of Cheraw Indians".
 The newest exhibit on display at USC Lancaster's Native American Studies Center, highlights the arts and culture of the Sumter Tribe of Cheraw Indians through a display of photographs, artifacts, artwork, and more.
-Curated by nembers of the Sumter Tribe of Cheraw Indians this is the fifth exhibit created for the Center by a South Carolina tribe or tribal group.
+Curated by members of the Sumter Tribe of Cheraw Indians, this is the fifth exhibit created for the Center by a South Carolina tribe or tribal group.
 Located in Sumter, SC, the tribe obtained state recognition in 2013.
 D. Lindsay Pettus Gallery, Ongoing - "The Story of Catawba Pottery".
-This National Endowment for the Arts funded exhibit traces the art, culture and history of Catawba pottery. the oldest Native American pottery tradition in the United States.
+This National Endowment for the Arts funded exhibit traces the art, culture and history of Catawba pottery, the oldest Native American pottery tradition in the United States.
+Back Gallery, Semi-permanent Exhibit - "This is Us: Native American Studies".
+This exhibit celebrates the history and 10th Anniversary of USCL's Native American Studies, including artifacts and artwork from Collections, and a history of the building our Native American Studies Center calls home.
 Ongoing - The Center is 15,000 square foot facility in historic downtown Lancaster.
 Guests will have the opportunity to tour the NAS Center's gallery spaces, archives, classrooms, and archaeology, language, and audio-visual labs.
 Home to the world's largest collection of Catawba Indian pottery, the NAS Center will offer exhibits of regional Native American Art, classes and programs focused on Native American history, culture, archaeology, folklore, and language.
-Hours: Hours: Tue., Wed., Fri., & Sat., 10am-5pm; Thur., 10am-7pm; by appt.
-Mon.; and cloosed Sun.
-To make an appointment for visitation, call the Native American Studies Center at 803/313-7172 or e-mail to (usclnasp@ mailbox.sc.edu).
-Contact: 803/313-7172 or visit
+Hours: Hours: Tue., Wed., Fri.,